The Biggest Loser season 13: Week 9

 The contestants go home for 18 days.
 The contestants are told they each need to lose 5% of their body weight to have immunity at the weigh-in.
 While Kimmy, Buddy and Jeremy met their goal for the red team, Mark and Kim failed to lose 5% of their body mass.
 On the black team, the women all lost their 5%.
 Chism got on the scale and was told that he needed to lose 12 pounds for his team to win the weigh-in and send the red team into elimination (his 5% goal was 15 pounds), but that failing to lose 12 pounds would cause black team to lose the weigh-in.
 Chism lost 11 pounds and was the only player on the black team without immunity; he was automatically eliminated.
 Also, at home, there was a rowing challenge that they participated in.
 The goal was to get to 10,000 meters first, and Chism won.
-The prize was $10,000 dollars.
+The prize was $10,000.